vaaniGO/Mailroom-Project/README.md

 We use cached student data to perform search in the backend to display search results.
 On selecting the student and delivery partner, we generate a packageNo., shelfNo. and timestamp as outlined above.
 Then, we store the record in an SQL database.
 While showing packages, we query with either the ashoka ID or the tracking ID (every package must have either ashoka ID or tracking ID and never both), and display the results.
 Once checked out, we change the status of the packages from 'pending' to 'received' in the database.
 This is for maintaining logs and making reports as required.

 <h2>Setup and dependencies: </2><br>
+<h5>How to setup: </h5>
+1. Configure mySQL locally <br>
+2. Set credentials in .env according to the mySQL credentials <br>
+3. Open the terminal and type mysql -u root -p <br>
+4. Type in your password <br>
+5. CREATE DATABASE Packages (or Mailroom); <br>
+6. USE DATABASE Packages (or Mailroom); <br>
+7. Create a table with the code given at the end. <br>
+8. Your mySQL setup is ready! <br>
+9. Clone the repo. <br>
+10. Run node src/App.js in your terminal. <br>
+11. The system should run for you locally and all logs should be visible in your mySQL database. <br>
+12. To view the logs, login to mySQL through the terminal as done in 3. and 4. and enter 'SELECT * FROM Packages;'<br>

 <h6>Ejs (Express javascript): Frontend <br>
 Node.js: Backend <br>
 MySQL: Database</h6>